paulwexler/opinions/on_coding/README.md

 ## Debugging

 I started writing programs in "assembler".
-In those days a debugger was indispensible.
+In those days a debugger was indispensable.
 In the first place it could display information on the teletype.
 In those days you could crash the operating system by running a program with a mis-spelled label.